huaweicloud/terraform-provider-huaweicloud/docs/resources/css_cluster.md

 * `backup_strategy` - (Optional, List) Specifies the advanced backup policy.
 Structure is documented below.

 * `tags` - (Optional, Map) The key/value pairs to associate with the cluster.

+* `enterprise_project_id` - (Optional, String, ForceNew)  Enterprise project ID.
+When creating a cluster, associate the enterprise project ID with the cluster.
+    Value 0 indicates the default enterprise project.
+    Changing this parameter will create a new resource.

 The `node_config` block supports: